-Figure 5.
+Figure 4.
 Inferred natural CO2 annual flux (without fossil fuel emissions) averaged over the globe or over all lands or oceans.
 In the case of lands and oceans, three broad latitude bands are also defined: northern extra-Tropics (north of 25°N), Tropics (within 25° of the Equator), and southern extra-Tropics (south of 25°S).
-The blue curve corresponds to the surface-driven CAMS product with its 1-sigma Bayesian uncertainty.
+The blue and orange curves correspond to the CAMS surface-driven (SURF) and OCO-2-driven (ACOS) products.
 In the sign convention, positive fluxes correspond to a net carbon source into the atmosphere.